-23. Article 16 of Catalonia's Act 3/1998, as in force when the permit was issued, provided for period of 20 days for public consultation on the application and, where relevant, environmental impact study.
+- 23. Article 16 of Catalan Law 3/1998,10 as in force when the permit was issued, provided for period of 20 days for public consultation on the application and, where relevant, an environmental impact study. - 24.
+Article 31 of Catalan Decree 136/199911 on public and local procedures further specified that:

-24. Article 31 of Catalonia's Decree 136/1999, on public and local procedures, further specifies that "After the period of 15 days mentioned in the preceding article has passed or, if appropriate, once any shortcomings have been resolved, the [Oficina de Gestió Ambiental Unificada (OGAU)] must submit the application to public consultation for a period of 20 days, by means of its publication in the Official Journal of the Government of Catalonia and its dissemination on online information networks, and the city council must submit the application to a local consultation phase open to the residents of the area surrounding the site of the activity for a period of 10 days, and notify the result to the OGAU".9
+After the period of 15 days mentioned in the preceding article has passed or, if appropriate, once any shortcomings have been resolved, the [Oficina de Gestió Ambiental Unificada (OGAU)] must submit the application to public consultation for a period of 20 days, by means of its publication in the Official Journal of the Government of Catalonia and its dissemination on the telematic information networks, and the city council must submit the application to a local consultation phase open to the residents of the area surrounding the site of the activity for a period of 10 days, and notify the result to the OGAU.12

-25. The foregoing provisions have been replaced by article 20 of Law 20/2009, which provides for a public participation period of 30 days by means of publication in the Official Journal and via online information networks (article 20(1)) as well as a local consultation of 10 days (article 20(2)).

-26. Article 23 of Catalonian Act 3/1998, as in force when the permit was issued, requires that the interested parties shall be notified of the ruling by which the environmental authorization is granted or denied via the municipal council of the municipality in which the activity is to take place.
-Article 37 of Decree 136/1999 further specified that the OGAU shall draft the notification and that the municipal council shall, within a period of 10 days, issue the notification to the interested parties and inform the OGAU.
+- 25. The foregoing provisions have been replaced by article 20 of Catalan Law 20/2009,13 which provides for a public participation period of 30 days by means of publication in the Official Journal and on online information networks (article 20, para.
+1) and also a local consultation of 10 days (article 20, para.
+2). - 26.
+Article 23 of Catalan Law 3/1998, as in force when the permit was issued, requires that the interested parties are notified of the ruling by which the environmental authorization is granted or denied through the municipal council of the municipality in which the activity is to take place.
+Article 37 of Decree 136/1999 further specified that OGAU was required to draft the notification and that the municipal council, within a period of 10 days, was to issue the notification to the interested parties and inform OGAU.